ibm-apiconnect/lifecycle/api-products.md

 operations).
 Due to its power the product manager has decided to require subscription approval.

-The gold plan excludes the apis section in the plan altogether, enabling developers to access all operations from all the APIs defined in the product definition.
+The *gold* plan excludes the apis section in the plan altogether, enabling developers to access all operations from all the APIs defined in the product definition.
 A much more permissive rate limit is provided with the gold plan and there's no longer a hard limit enabling developers to exceed the limit.
 Again, due to the power of this API it requires approval.

-# Summary

-I hope you found the information above on the API product development artifact useful!
-Feel free to [contact me](emailto:claussen@us.ibm.com) to ask questions or to provide feedback.